opendocsg/slw-judgments-backfill/2007_SGHC_7/report.md

 65     I reject the defendant’s argument – I find that the presumption of a resulting trust was not displaced in this case by the presumption of advancement.
 I would add that Singapore courts have moved away from the presumption of advancement, on the basis that the presumption of advancement is no longer applicable in modern times unless there is evidence to support the same.

-66 “Thus the current judicial approach towards the presumption of advancement is to treat it as an evidential instrument of last resort where there is no direct evidence as to the intention of the parties rather than as an oft-applied rule of thumb”: _Teo Siew Har v Lee Kuan Yew_ [1999] 4 SLR 560 at [29].
+66 “Thus the current judicial approach towards the presumption of advancement is to treat it as an evidential instrument of last resort where there is no direct evidence as to the intention of the parties rather than as an oft-applied rule of thumb”: _Teo Siew Har v Lee Kuan Yew_ <span class="citation">[1999] 4 SLR 560</span> at [29].

-67     I had opined in _Lai Min Tet v Lai Min Kin_ [2004] 1 SLR 499 at [46]:
+67     I had opined in _Lai Min Tet v Lai Min Kin_ <span class="citation">[2004] 1 SLR 499</span> at [46]:

  ...
 It should also be borne in mind that Tinker v Tinker is a 1970 case.
 Since then, the presumption of advancement has increasingly been applied as a principle of last resort.
 Tinker v Tinker was decided by the Court of Appeal in December 1969.
 It was preceded by the House of Lords decision in Pettitt v Pettitt [1970] AC 777 where their Lordships (Lord Reid, Lord Hodson and Lord Diplock) opined that there is no longer any reasonable basis for the presumption of advancement and the considerations which gave rise to it, to apply in modern times.

-68     Further, the Court of Appeal in _Lee Hiok Tng (in her personal capacity) v Lee Hiok Tng and another (executors and trustees for the estate of Lee Wee Nam, deceased) and Others_ [2001] 3 SLR 41 observed thatthe presumption of advancement in the context of husband and wife was readily rebutted by comparatively slight evidence.
+68     Further, the Court of Appeal in _Lee Hiok Tng (in her personal capacity) v Lee Hiok Tng and another (executors and trustees for the estate of Lee Wee Nam, deceased) and Others_ <span class="citation">[2001] 3 SLR 41</span> observed thatthe presumption of advancement in the context of husband and wife was readily rebutted by comparatively slight evidence.
 It was stated at [36]:

  ...
 This presumption is essentially an evidential rule, based on relationship ( eg husband and wife, father and son), to rebut the opposing presumption of a resulting trust where a transfer of property is made by one person to another without consideration.
-In Teo Siew Har v Lee Kuan Yew [1999] 4 SLR 560, this court, after considering Pettitt v Pettitt [1970] AC 777; [1969] 2 All ER 385, observed that, in the context of husband and wife, the application of this presumption has diminished in recent years in line with changing social norms.
+In Teo Siew Har v Lee Kuan Yew <span class="citation">[1999] 4 SLR 560</span>, this court, after considering Pettitt v Pettitt [1970] AC 777; [1969] 2 All ER 385, observed that, in the context of husband and wife, the application of this presumption has diminished in recent years in line with changing social norms.
 It also noted that the current approach is to treat the presumption “as an evidential instrument of last resort where there is no direct evidence as to the intention of the parties rather than as an oft-applied rule of the thumb”.

 69     As encapsulated succinctly in the headnote of _Neo Tai Kim v Foo Stie Wah_ [1980-1981] SLR 215:

  If the parties were husband and wife and the husband was the provider of the funds for the purchase of the property and put it in the name of his wife, a resulting trust in favour of the husband did not arise as the doctrine of the presumption of advancement came into play on behalf of the wife to negative to resulting trust in favour of the husband.
 The doctrine of presumption of advancement was a rebuttable presumption and could be rebutted if the husband could show that, at the time of the transaction there was, as between them, a common intention that it was to be otherwise.
 Common intention might be proved by the acts and declarations of the parties before or at or immediately after the time of purchase, constituting part of the same transaction but subsequent declarations were admissible as evidence only against the party who made them and not in his favour.

-70     I note that in _Low Gim Siah & others v Low Geok Khim & Another_ [2006] SGCA 45 ( _Low Gim_
+70     I note that in _Low Gim Siah & others v Low Geok Khim & Another_ <span class="citation">[2006] SGCA 45</span> ( _Low Gim_

 _Siah’s_ case), Chan Sek Keong CJ reaffirmed the applicability and relevance in Singapore of the presumption of advancement for _in loco parentis_ relationships.
 This recent pronouncement from the Court of Appeal has no impact on my findings for several reasons.
 First, even in _Low Gim Siah’s_ case, Chan CJ cautioned (at [33]) that _the presumption is not absolute and may be rebutted by evidence_.
 Second, he noted that recent court decisions in England and Singapore have held that because of changed social conditions, the presumption of advancement may be rebutted by very little evidence.